Nianyi-GSND-Projects/GSND-5130-GP2/Thesis/Extended Abstract.typ

 = Research Method
 We ask players with no prior experience playing _Fortnite_ to be our research participants.
-They participants are asked to perform two main tasks:
+The participants would be asked to perform two tasks:

 + Play Session:
 	We ask participants to play a full round of Battle Royale mode in _Fortnite_ game.
 This takes about 20 minutes in total.

 + Survey:
-	After the end of the play session, we send players a link to an online survey.
-These are the main parts of this survey:
+	After the end of the play session, we send players a link to an online survey, which investigates on the following aspects:

 	- Player information:
 		The survey starts with general questions to learn the player's gaming background and their preferences.

 	- Player feedback:
 		In this part, we ask players for direct feedback on their playing experience including usability questions.

 	- Player learning test:
 		In this part, we ask more detailed questions using images of specific interface elements.
 This approach helps ensure their responses accurately reflect their usability experience.